alexandrainst/ragger/README.md

 ```

-## Run With Docker
+## Run RAG Demo With Docker

 Ensure that your SSH keys are in your SSH agent, by running `ssh-add -L`.
 If not, you
 can add them by running `ssh-add`.

-You can run a CPU-based Docker container with the following commands:
+You can run a CPU-based Docker container with a RAG demo with the following commands:

 ```bash
 docker build --ssh default --build-arg config=<config-name> -t ragger -f Dockerfile.cpu .